Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_proxy.md

 Optional:

 - `auth` (Attributes) (see [below for nested schema](#nestedatt--config--auth))
-- `genai_category` (String) Generative AI category of the request. must be one of ["audio/speech", "audio/transcription", "image/generation", "text/embeddings", "text/generation"]
+- `genai_category` (String) Generative AI category of the request.
+Default: "text/generation"; must be one of ["audio/speech", "audio/transcription", "image/generation", "text/embeddings", "text/generation"]
-- `llm_format` (String) LLM input and output format and schema to use. must be one of ["bedrock", "cohere", "gemini", "huggingface", "openai"]
+- `llm_format` (String) LLM input and output format and schema to use.
+Default: "openai"; must be one of ["bedrock", "cohere", "gemini", "huggingface", "openai"]
 - `logging` (Attributes) (see [below for nested schema](#nestedatt--config--logging))
 - `max_request_body_size` (Number) max allowed body size allowed to be introspected.
 0 means unlimited, but the size of this body will still be limited by Nginx's client_max_body_size.
+Default: 8192
-- `model_name_header` (Boolean) Display the model name selected in the X-Kong-LLM-Model response header
+- `model_name_header` (Boolean) Display the model name selected in the X-Kong-LLM-Model response header.
+Default: true
-- `response_streaming` (String) Whether to 'optionally allow', 'deny', or 'always' (force) the streaming of answers via server sent events. must be one of ["allow", "always", "deny"]
+- `response_streaming` (String) Whether to 'optionally allow', 'deny', or 'always' (force) the streaming of answers via server sent events.
+Default: "allow"; must be one of ["allow", "always", "deny"]

 <a id="nestedatt--config--model"></a>
 ### Nested Schema for `config.model`